DonneyF/ubc-grades-website/api/index.md

 Here you can download **raw** data as one might obtain directly from PAIR.
 The contained CSVs are **unmodified** and contains some errors or inconsistencies:

 - Certain rows are duplicated by everything except for the `Professor` column.
 Most of the time there one field will be empty and the other will be populated.
 In a few cases, all `Professor` columns will be non-empty and contain different entries.
 My solution to this was manually looking up the section info from PAIR and adjusting the section as necessary.
-You can download the correction JSON file here.
+You can download the correction JSON file here: [UBC](https://files.ubcgrades.com/file/ubcgrades/UBC-instructor-corrections.json)
     - An exeption to this is `UBC-2007W-DENT-420-PSI` whose row is simply duplicated with no changes.
 - `OVERALL` sections are generated on the basis of the course code for the year, rather than per-section.
 As such there will be numerous `OVERALL` rows if a course has a detail field.
 - The CSV data may conflict with the section data shown on PAIR.